 one that we can all relate: abusive speech from our mouth.
 Slander is a form

-of abusive speech, but if Paul separated them, then there must be a
+of abusive speech, but if Paul separated them, there must be a

-from our vocabulary, or better yet not pick up these words in the first place
+from our vocabulary, and even better, not pick up these words in the first place.

-like a bad habit.
-For those who have this problem, if we allow these words in
+They are a bad habit, and if we allow such words in

-step in truncating our vocabulary of foul language is not to think that way in
+step in lessening our vocabulary of foul language is not to think that way in

 our heart.
 Anger and wrath are some of the most common negative behaviors

 known to man, though not all anger is intrinsically wrong.
-James put it best,
+James said,

 “The anger of man does not achieve the righteousness of God” (Jm 1-20).